Thighpaulsandra

 Timothy Lewis – best known by the stage name Thighpaulsandra – is a Welsh experimental musician and multi-instrumentalist, known mostly for performing on synthesizers and keyboards.
 He began his career working with Julian Cope in the late 1980s, becoming a member of Cope's touring band.
 A collaboration with Cope in 1993 followed, forming the experimental duo Queen Elizabeth.
 In 1997, former Cope guitarist Mike Mooney invited Thighpaulsandra to fill in for the departing Kate Radley on a Spiritualized tour, and he remained with the band until early 2008.
 In 1998, Lewis also became a member of the experimental band Coil.
 He has subsequently released several solo albums under the Thighpaulsandra moniker.

 Lewis currently performs and records as part of URUK with Massimo Pupillo (of Italian band Zu) and UUUU, a band also featuring Valentina Magaletti and Wire members Graham Lewis and Matthew Simms.
 He has also been playing with The Charlatans' Tim Burgess since 2020, as part of Burgess' solo backing band.
+Since 2021 he has been touring with Hawkwind and appears as a performer and co-writer on their 2023 album The Future Never Waits.

 Career

 Beginning his career in the early 1980s with the hair metal band Temper Temper, he next became the house engineer and studio manager at Loco Studios near Newport.
-It was here that he first met Julian Cope and, as they bonded over a shared love of krautrock, Thighpaulsandra was invited to contribute synthesizers to Cope's Def American albums Autogeddon, 20 Mothers, Interpreter, and Rite2.
+It was here that he first met Julian Cope and, as they bonded over a shared love of krautrock, Thighpaulsandra was invited to contribute synthesizers to Cope's albums Autogeddon, 20 Mothers, Interpreter, and Rite2.
 In 1997, he joined the band Spiritualized for a US tour and survived the cuts made to the band shortly thereafter.
 Thighpaulsandra can be heard on the records Live at the Albert Hall, Let It Come Down, Amazing Grace and Songs in A&E.

 Thighpaulsandra also collaborated with Spiritualized's Jason Pierce on the 2008 soundtrack to the Harmony Korine film Mister Lonely.
 In 1998 he began working with Coil with Peter Christopherson and John Balance, and performed on Astral Disaster, Musick to Play in the Dark Vol. 1 and Musick to Play in the Dark Vol. 2.
 Thighpaulsandra was largely responsible for convincing Christopherson and Balance to perform live for the first time in over a decade, first appearing at the Julian Cope curated Cornucopea festival at the Royal Festival Hall in 2000.

-Thighpaulsandra is currently working on upcoming Coil re-releases.
+As of 2021, Thighpaulsandra was working on upcoming Coil re-releases.

 His first three solo releases came out via the Coil label, Eskaton.
 John Balance provided vocals for Thighpaulsandra's first release Some Head EP, and Peter Christopherson designed the artwork for the I, Thighpaulsandra double album and for the following "Double Vulgar" albums.

-The artwork for the Double Vulgar album caused some controversy with several printers not willing to reproduce the controversial imagery.
+The artwork caused some controversy with several printers not willing to reproduce the controversial imagery.